desraymondz/VeCook/README.md

 ## ✨Overview

 **VeCook** An enhanced cooking companion built for [Kitchen CoPilot](https://kitchencopilot.com).
-Perfect for anyone seeking guidance from your mom who cares about your health, corrects your mistakes, and understands YOU.
+Perfect for anyone seeking guidance to someone(AI) that cares about your health, corrects your mistakes, and understands YOU.
 With Kitchen CoPilot, cooking feels less like a chore and more like a supportive, enriching experience.

 👨🏻‍💻This project was built during [Hackomania 2025](https://hackomania.geekshacking.com) within 24 hours.